ozpc99/Jims-School-of-Motoring/README.md

 The booking process queries the database to only display the dates and times that are available (not already booked) and will save the user's booking to the database if their payment details are validated by Stripe and the payment is successful.

+To view a live preview of the site, simply navigate to the domain address hosted by Heroku: https://jims-school-of-motoring-19a5b545c631.herokuapp.com/

 # Design Phase